copyright from:

 notice that implementing our own subscription listeners could also be

 implemented using RxJS.
-You could rewrite our Store
+You could rewrite our Store to use Observables instead of our own subscriptions.

-In fact, we’ve already done this for you and you can find the sample code in the file code/redux/redux-chat/tutorial/06b-rx-store.ts
+In fact, we’ve already done this for you and you can find the sample code in the file code/redux/redux-chat/tutorial/06b-rx-store.ts.

-is an interesting and powerful pattern if you’re willing to us RxJS for the backbone of our application data.
+Using RxJS for the Store is an interesting and powerful pattern if you’re willing to us RxJS for the backbone of our application data.

 Here we’re not going to use Observables very heavily, particularly